Louiseskinner01/project1-lskinner/README.md

 The FWL website has been put through a serious of vigourus testing methods to ensure that the site is responsive on mobile, tablet, laptop and desktop screens.
 Methods of testing include utilising the lighthouse feature on Chrome development tools, manual testing all links, buttons and dropdowns features, and validating html and css code through online validation tools.
 To see the testing process and results in more detail please click the link below.
  [TESTING.md](TESTING.md)

-## Deployment
-To deploy the FWL website I used the Github-pages feature, this generates a link that can be shared so people can view the website with only the use of only a device and an internet connection.
-To use github-pages I had to create a repository and connect it to my VS Code (IDE), this is the development environment where the webiste would be coded and any changes would be commited to the Github repository.

 ## Technologies
 ### Languages
 - HTML